When Ross was a baby, 14 years ago, I was mostly on autopilot in the mornings.

 Lastly, always remember that the best routine is your own.
 I used to exercise with a brisk walk first thing in the morning.
 When this became a chore, and hard to fit into my morning schedule I changed my routine and I now exercise later on in the day.
 There’s no specific ‘right way’ to start the day, there’s only your own way.
 Follow your instincts, experiment and see what works for you.

-For inspiring routines of some of the worlds most successful people take a look at the bestselling book My Morning Routine: How successful people start every day written by Benjamin Spall and Michael Xander.
+For inspiring morning routines from some of the world's most successful people take a look at one of my favourite books My Morning Routine: How successful people start every day written by Benjamin Spall and Michael Xander.